Maxtasy/maxtasy/README.md

 ### Hi there, I'm Max - aka Maxtasy 👋

-- 🔭 I’m currently working on JavaScript Applications and Games
+- 🔭 I’m currently working on JavaScript/React Applications
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate on basically anything
+- 👯 I’m looking to collaborate on web apps

 <!--
 **Maxtasy/maxtasy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.